hummingbird moth.jpeg

 You're Invited

-In March 2026, Soils Alive will be supporting 200 schools in DFW to encourage elementary, middle, and high school students to explore STEM careers.
-Join us for the entire month of March for our 1st annual DFW Schoolyard BioBlitz.
+In March 2026, Soils Alive will be offering free support for up to 200 schools in DFW to encourage elementary, middle, and high school students to explore STEM careers.
+Join us for the entire month of March for our 1st Spring DFW Schoolyard BioBlitz.

 All teachers, parents, students, and PTA members at schools in these 8 ISDs are invited to participate: Richardson, Plano, Allen, Frisco, Denton, Grapevine-Colleyville, Lewisville, and Wylie.
 The first 200 schools (with 50+ PTA members) to register will receive a free leaderboard, to track your BioBlitz progress to win prizes.
 Our event is FREE and it's open to all 10,000+ teachers and 80,000+ PTA members.